-All staff should be clear as to The Manor's policy and procedures with regards to peer on peer abuse and the role they have to play in preventing it and responding where they believe a child may be at risk from it.
+All staff should be clear as to The Manor's policy and procedures with regards to child on child abuse and the role they have to play in preventing it and responding where they believe a child may be at risk from it.

-Identification and Response to Peer-on-Peer Abuse, whether inside or outside school or online:
+Identification and Response to Child-on-Child Abuse, whether inside or outside school or online:

 If a child considers they have been abused by another child (whether inside or outside school or online), in the first instance the procedure of the Anti-Bullying Policy needs to be followed so that an adult is informed as soon as possible.
 At that stage, the adult, whether they are a member of staff, supply staff, volunteer, contractor or parent, should inform the Designated Safeguarding Lead, without delay.
-Adults may also have concerns regarding peer on peer abuse without a child making a disclosure to them, in which case they should speak directly to the Designated Safeguarding Lead, without delay.
+Adults may also have concerns regarding child on child abuse without a child making a disclosure to them, in which case they should speak directly to the Designated Safeguarding Lead, without delay.

 The Designated Safeguarding Lead will decide on the appropriate course of action, if necessary consulting the LCSS.
-The Designated Safeguarding Lead may consider using the Brook Sexual Behaviour Traffic Light Tool to assess and respond appropriately to sexual behaviour in children, as well as to understand healthy sexual development and distinguish it from harmful behaviour.
+The Designated Safeguarding Lead may consider using the Brook Sexual Behaviour Traffic Light Tool or the NSPCC traffic light tool ('Responding to children who display sexualised behaviour') to assess and respond appropriately to sexual behaviour in children, as well as to understand healthy sexual development and distinguish it from harmful behaviour.

-If the information available to the Designated Safeguarding Lead indicates that a child may be at risk of significant harm or has suffered significant harm, they will make a safeguarding referral to the MASH immediately (where a crime/potential crime has been committed the police will also be notified).
+If the information available to the Designated Safeguarding Lead gives reasonable cause to suspect that a child is suffering, or likely to suffer, significant harm, they will make a safeguarding referral to the MASH immediately (where a crime/potential crime has been committed the police will also be notified).
 If social care and the police intend to pursue this further, they may ask to interview the children in school, or they may ask for parents to come to school to be spoken to also.